 Top 15 Tips For Avoiding Spam & Scams

 Spam is an absolute nuisance, but unfortunately it is a by-product of having an email address.
 Having to wade through a mass of spam emails is extremely frustrating.
-It is basically the electronic form of junk mail; although annoying the vast majority of spam is not malicious - it's just annoying unsolicited emails.
-However there are phishing emails; which are malicious and designed to obtain personal details, as well as emails with links that contain trojan horses.
+It is basically the electronic form of junk mail and although annoying, the vast majority of spam is not malicious it's just annoying unsolicited emails.
+However there are phishing emails which are malicious and designed to obtain personal details, as well as emails with links that contain trojan horses.

 Unfortunately you are unlikely to ever be completely free from spam, however there are some things that you can do to avoid spammers and reduce the amount of spam you receive.
 Here are our top 15 tips for avoiding spammers & scammers:

-2. If you did not solicit an email, then do not reply (regardless of how legitimate the email seems).
-Some scammers even pose as a charity, asking for donations - if you have not had any dealings with the organisation, look them up and check that they are genuine.
+If you did not solicit an email, then do not reply (regardless of how legitimate the email seems).
+Some scammers even pose as a charity, asking for donations.
+If you have not had any dealings with the organisation, look them up and check that they are genuine.

-5. Block images, some spammers include an image, if you open an email with an image that automatically downloads, it will inform the spammers that the email address is live.
+Block images.
+Some spammers include an image.
+If you open an email with an image that automatically downloads it will inform the spammers that the email address is live.
 You should only choose to view images when you receive them from a trusted source.

-9. Block problem email addresses and domains.
+Block problem email addresses and domains.
 If you find that a particular address or domain is emailing you regularly, blacklisting them can be really helpful.
-EmailPro also has this functionality; you can set for emails to bounce (send an email explaining that the address has been blocked) or drop (no email sent out), with spam dropping is the best option, as again it doesn't confirm you have a live account.
+EmailPro also has this functionality, you can set for emails to bounce (send an email explaining that the address has been blocked) or drop (no email sent out).
+In terms of unsolicited mail, dropping is the best option as again it doesn't confirm you have a live account.

-10. Use security software.
-Here at Freeola we both use and recommend ESET Internet Security; it includes anti-spam protection and can protect against malware that tries to find its way onto your machine.
-You should also choose complex passwords and change them regularly, check out our Password Security guide for tips on creating a strong password.
+Use security software.
+Here at Freeola we both use and recommend ESET Internet Security.
+It includes anti-spam protection and can protect against malware that tries to find its way onto your machine.
+You should also choose complex passwords and change them regularly.
+Check out our Password Security guide for tips on creating a strong password.

-11. Be cautious of using auto-responders, again these will confirm that the address is active.
+Be cautious of using auto-responders.
+Again these will confirm that the address is active.
 If you are publishing your address on your website and auto-responding to enquiries, you are opening yourself up to spammers.

-12. Be careful of forwarding emails, forwarding chain emails or funny emails may just seem like a bit of fun, however, you are inadvertently sharing email addresses (not just yours) with a lot of other people, pretty early on you can lose control of who sees your email address.
+Be careful of forwarding emails.
+Forwarding chain emails or funny emails may just seem like a bit of fun, however, you are inadvertently sharing email addresses (not just yours) with a lot of other people.
+Pretty early on you can lose control of who sees your email address.

-13. If you own a domain, there are scams aimed at registrants with a domain nearing a renewal date, claiming that you need to renew with them (often at an inflated price).
-These scammers may have scraped the Whois database prior to the GDPR restrictions put in place to protect your details, if this is the case, it will mean that they have your details and renewal date; making the email seem quite convincing.
-Your renewals should only ever be done through your registrar.
-If you are at all unsure, you should check with your registrar, or you can use the Whois lookup to check which company your domain is registered with.
+If you own a domain, there are scams aimed at registrants with a domain nearing a renewal date, claiming that you need to renew with them (often at an inflated price).
+These scammers may have scraped the WHOIS database prior to the GDPR restrictions put in place to protect your details.

-14. Use more than one email address.
-You could use a separate email for online purchases, social media and things like chat forums; this one will likely pick up more spam.
+Use more than one email address.
+You could use a separate email for online purchases, social media and things like chat forums.
 You can then use another email for your personal and important communications.
 This means that you have access to both, but you won't have to wade through mountains of spam to get to your personal and important emails.

-15. Beware of "unsubscribe" links.
+Beware of unsubscribe links.
 Legitimate companies will provide an unsubscribe button (usually at the bottom of the page) so that you can opt out of their promotional emails or newsletters.
-However some shady companies and spammers, have realised that this is a clever way of tricking the recipient into clicking on a link, this will then confirm the email address is valid, or in more malicious cases will install malware onto their machine.
+However some shady companies and spammers have realised that this is a clever way of tricking the recipient into clicking on a link.
+This will then confirm the email address is valid, or in more malicious cases will install malware onto their machine.

 Freeola & GetDotted are rated